zaklogician/monads-are-not/README.md

 *Monads are just monoids in the category of endofunctors.*

-Unfortunately, this summary is wrong.
-Some type theories (such as the dependent typetheory of Agda) have universes of types, which makes the two definitions different.
+Unfortunately, this summary is subtly wrong.
+Some type theories (such as the dependent type theory of Agda) have universes of types, which makes the two definitions different.
 The problem is that the types `a` and `m a` may live in two different universes, and then the expression `m (m a)` does not make sense.